Why Vinyl is Making a Comeback - How did it become popular again?

 Curation Over Algorithms: The Personal Touch

 Digital streaming platforms, with their algorithms, do an efficient job of suggesting songs based on listening habits.
-However, the over-reliance on algorithms often results in a homogenized music experience.
+Honestly I find so many good songs, less so artists that I “get into”.
+The over-reliance on algorithms often results in a homogenized music experience.
 There's a stark difference between a playlist generated by an algorithm, a mixtape curated by a friend, or a vinyl album crafted meticulously by an artist.

 A Community Revived: The Social Fabric of Vinyl